-1) Tell us about your job at Apeel Sciences.
+1) How do you describe your job at Apeel Sciences?

 2) Did you always want to become a scientist?
 What drew you to biology specifically?

-This obsession with the natural world led me to pursue biology and chemistry as a specialization as early as high school, followed by a bachelor’s and master’s degree in biochemistry and molecular biology.
+This obsession with the natural world led me to pursue biology and chemistry as a specialization as early as high school, which I followed with a bachelor’s and master’s degree in biochemistry and molecular biology respectively.
 My research in both undergraduate and graduate school focused on characterizing how particular structures in the cells of sea slugs, called nudibranchs, interact with light to produce visible color.

 This work was inspired by the desire to understand how nature produces efficient pigment-less color, with the goal of applying these learnings in human color production.
-Here at Apeel Sciences, I now employ this same principle of bio-inspiration to food production and preservation.
+Here at Apeel Sciences, I now employ this same principle of bio-inspired research and technology to food production and preservation.

 3) What is your favorite thing about working at Apeel Sciences?

-There are so many great things that it’s hard to choose just one!
-One of my favorite things is the work environment in the office.
-The company creates a research and development environment that is both incredibly results-driven and incredibly team-oriented.
+Savannah: There are so many great things that it’s hard to choose just one!
+One of my favorite things is the culture on the technology teams.
+The company creates a research and development environment that is both results-driven and incredibly team-oriented.
 It’s a balance that is not easy to come by!
-It makes work so much fun and gives me a sense of purpose to feel invested in others’ work, even as I feel like my teammates are invested in mine.
+It makes work so much fun and gives me a sense of purpose to feel invested in others’ work, just as I feel like my teammates are invested in mine.